gazelle-installer/gazelle-installer/README.md

 See gazelle-installer-data services.list and installer.conf for instructions on configuration options.

+A secret option to hide the "Save Desktop Changes" checkbox on user setup is enabled by
+    "sudo touch /usr/share/gazelle-installer-data/hide_save_desktop_changes_checkbox"

 gazelle-installer is maintained by the MX Linux and antiX Linux Projects.

 Development Notes